WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 AB: Blocks Ads and Trackers

+EXP: For testing and fixing issues, this particular variant does NOT block logs

 Don't use VPNs while installing unless you've set it up using the VPN Setup Guide.

 ## Installation Guide